daniel-fanjul-alcuten/git-greb/README.md

         -v=false: it explains intermediate steps (verbose).
         -n=false: it does not run any command (noop).

-    git-greb checks some git options in the usual git configuration files:
+    git-greb checks the following options in the usual git configuration files:

       greb.local:         If the option -l is false, this bool option is used instead.